Skip to content

 Although all European warning services refer to the so-called European Danger Scale, there are still striking differences in its application, according to the IFALP website.
 Can you give an example of this?

-A good example of this that is scientifically sound is study led by Frank Techel from the Institute for Snow and Avalanche Research SLF.
-The study was published in 2018 at the ISSW (editor's note International Snow Science Workshop) in Innsbruck.
-The situation reports from the entire Alpine arc were analysed over several years.
-For example, how often which warning level was issued or what the average warning level is.
-When comparing very similar geographical and climatological starting conditions, especially on the French-Swiss-Italian border, it was found that the French issued avalanche warning levels 4 and 5 much more frequently, whereas the others issued a 3.
+There is a very good example that is scientifically sound.
+A study led by Frank Techel from the Institute for Snow and Avalanche Research SLF.
+The study was published in 2018 at the ISSW (editor's noteInternational Snow Science Workshop) in Innsbruck.
+The situation reports from the entire Alpine arc were evaluated over several years.
+For example, how often which warning level has been issued or what the average warning level is.
+When comparing very similar geographical and climatological starting conditions, above all on the French-Swiss-Italian border, it was found that the French issued avalanche warning levels 4 and 5 much more frequently, whereas the others issued a 3.
 And vice versa, that a 1 was very rarely awarded when we had avalanche warning level 1.
 The award criteria are defined.
 This clearly shows how differently the definition is interpreted.

-This refers to how the avalanche situation report is actually created and how the avalanche warning services assign the warning level.
+What do you mean by your demand for "similar processes in the generation of the avalanche forecast"?
 In many respects, the processes are similar, but in some they differ greatly.
 The avalanche warning services take different approaches.
 Some, for example, practically never go into the terrain and hardly ever dig snow profiles!
-I think that, depending on the situation, an LWD (Avalanche warning service worker) should be able to record current snow profiles from its assessment areas at least once a week or have them available.
+I think that, depending on the situation, an LWD should be able to record current snow profiles from its assessment areas at least once a week or have them available.
 If everyone at least proceeds in a similar way, then it will be even more consistent.
 For example, every warning officer should be forced to use the EAWS matrix for every hazard level determination.
 And when it comes to field work, we are back to resources: most LWDs simply lack the time and money to carry out regular and adequate field work.

 We are not yet so well networked with France and Italy in particular.
 We still need support there.
-The whole thing emerged from the DACH region (Editor's note, Germany, Austria, Switzerland).
+The whole thing has emerged from the DACH region (Editor's note, Germany, Austria, Switzerland).

 Thank you and have fun in the snow!